-The reason for this is because thyroid cysts feel just like solid thyroid nodules during examination and it's only during thyroid ultrasound that they can be differentiated.
+The reason for this is that thyroid cysts feel just like solid thyroid nodules during the examination and it’s only during thyroid ultrasound that they can be differentiated.

 The biggest concern that most people have when it comes to thyroid cysts is whether or not they are cancerous or dangerous.